okonek/tidal-cli-client/README.md

 tidal-cli-client is an open-source Tidal client for your linux terminal.
 You can finally listen to your favourite tracks without any web wrappers and flash.
 With your loved terminal. &lt;3

+## Fiverr
+If You'd like me to create a website for you, check out my account on [Fiverr](https://www.fiverr.com/share/Lz4qp) :)

 ## Donations
 If you like this app and you want to help me with the development, you can donate me some money, so I can buy more RAM for my Chrome.